 6011 also known as the “Wonder Metal,” is a versatile, low cost and widely available material that can be welded with a wide range of filler metals.

-The electrode that is used for this type of weld typically ranges from 2 to 5 millimetres in diameter and has a wire with a thickness between 0.6 and 0.8 mills per square inch.
+The electrode that is used for this type of weld typically ranges from 2 to 5 millimeters in diameter and has a wire with a thickness between 0.6 and 0.8 mills per square inch.

 What Is 6013 Welding Rod?